renatoleme/heytinget/README.md

 # HeytinGET

-Find a counter-model and a valuation for the corresponding heyting poset for a proposition.
+Find a counter-model for a proposition.

 ## Some of its central features:
 - Topological semantics.